dspringuel-va/blog-posts/devops-handbook/README.md

 Having different levels of logging helps to detect at a glance what is happening throughout the system.
 It also helps to add some context on why certain events are happening (e.g. what logging event preceded an error logging message).
-It also allows to have an alerting system in place that depends on certain logging levels, to be able to respond accordingly as fast as possible to resolve the problem.
+It also allows having an alerting system in place that depends on certain logging levels, to be able to respond accordingly as fast as possible to resolve the problem.